Are you thinking about getting a web site built for your business?

 - Who will decide what content gets written/published on your site?

 - Who will create the content (e.g. fact-checking, writing and reviewing, sourcing and outsourcing graphics and logos, videos, audios, newsletter content, training content, FAQs, etc.)?

 - How will you communicate what needs doing to others?
 How will people communicate with each other?

 - Who will be responsible for the scheduling and publishing of content on your posts and pages and update any outdated content?

 - Who will promote and market your website with search engine optimization, online advertising, social media marketing, video marketing, etc.?

 - Who will maintain and upgrade site software, install new applications, customize web templates, provide technical support, etc.?

-Document or flowchart exactly who will do what in terms of looking after the processes involved in managing your website and content creation.
+Create a document (e.g. flowchart) outlining exactly who will do what in terms of looking after the processes involved in managing your website and content creation.

-Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your team accountable for managing these.
+Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your organization accountable for managing these.
 This will help you understand how much responsibility and work is involved in each part of the process, explain why you are asking people to take on additional responsibilities, and assist you in planning the allocation of resources accordingly.

 Congratulations!
 You have completed all the steps of the website planning process and can now start exploring options for getting your new site built.